awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ```
 glueContext.write_dynamic_frame.from_options(frame = applymapping1, connection_type = "s3", connection_options = {"path": "s3://MYBUCKET/MYTABLEDATA/"}, format = "csv", format_options = {"writeHeader": False}, transformation_ctx = "datasink2")
 ```

+## AWS Glue Partition Indexing and Filtering<a name="glue-best-practices-partition-index"></a>

+When Athena queries partitioned tables, it retrieves and filters the available table partitions to the subset relevant to your query\.
+As new data and partitions are added, more time is required to process the partitions, and query runtime can increase\.
+If you have a table with a large number of partitions that grows over time, consider using AWS Glue partition indexing and filtering\.
+Partition indexing allows Athena to optimize partition processing and improve query performance on highly partitioned tables\.
+Setting up partition filtering in a table's properties is a two\-step process:

+1. Creating a partition index in AWS Glue\.

+1. Enabling partition filtering for the table\.

+### Creating a Partition Index<a name="glue-best-practices-partition-index-creating"></a>

+For steps on creating a partition index in AWS Glue, see [Working with Partition Indexes](https://docs.aws.amazon.com/glue/latest/dg/partition-indexes.html) in the AWS Glue Developer Guide\.
+For the limitations on partition indexes in AWS Glue, see the [About Partition Indexes](https://docs.aws.amazon.com/glue/latest/dg/partition-indexes.html#partition-index-1) section on that page\.

+### Enabling Partition Filtering<a name="glue-best-practices-partition-filtering-enabling"></a>

+To enable partition filtering for the table, you must set a new table property in AWS Glue\.
+For steps on how to set table properties in AWS Glue, refer to the [Setting up Partition Projection](https://docs.aws.amazon.com/athena/latest/ug/partition-projection-setting-up.html) page\.
+When you edit the table details in AWS Glue, add the following key\-value pair to the **Table properties** section:
++ For **Key**, add `partition_filtering.enabled`
++ For **Value**, add `true`

+You can disable partition filtering on this table at any time by setting the `partition_filtering.enabled` value to `false`\.

+After you complete the above steps, you can return to the Athena console to query the data\.

 ## Working with Geospatial Data<a name="schema-geospatial"></a>